Structure of Neural Embeddings

 - Connect, Collapse, Corrupt: Learning Cross-Modal Tasks with Uni-Modal Data

-Dimensional Collapse: A phenomenon in contrastive learning where the learned representations tend to occupy a lower-dimensional subspace than intended, effectively "collapsing" along certain dimensions.
-This results in embeddings that don't fully utilize the available embedding dimensions, leading to highly correlated dimensions rather than capturing independent features.
+Dimensional Collapse: A phenomenon in self-supervised representation learning (known first in non-contrastive methods, and also occurring in contrastive setups) where the learned representations span a lower-dimensional subspace than the nominal embedding dimension, effectively "collapsing" along certain dimensions.
+This results in embeddings that don't fully use the available dimensions, leading to highly correlated dimensions rather than independent features.

 - Understanding Dimensional Collapse in Contrastive Self-supervised Learning